 Action Point: Develop a list of providers who know your industry.
 Then develop a set of questions to ask each provider.

 You’ll want to nail down these things before the vendor takes action.
 Get everything in writing.
 That way both parties have something concrete to work from.
 Knowing the expected availability, performance goals, security requirements, and so on are critical to the project’s success.

 6. Develop A Well-Planned Transition/Execution Plan

 Knowledge transfer is often among the project’s toughest challenges.
 It’s the driving force of success or failure on outsourcing projects.
 So it needs to be managed well.
-A detailed transition plan helps saves headaches later on.
+A detailed transition plan helps save headaches later on.

 7. Establish Lines Of Communications

 Communication plans and toolsets can be discussed and agreed upon when discussing deliverables.
-Once the project starts, it’s just of a matter of establishing those lines of communication.
+Once the project starts, it’s just a matter of establishing those lines of communication.